InseeFrLab/helm-charts-automation/README.md

 # Helm charts Automation

+This is a fork of the main repo by the UN Statistics Division for use on the UN Global Platform.

 This collection of Helm Charts is tailored for datascientists !
 It is primarly designed to work with [Onyxia](https://github.com/inseefrlab/onyxia) but also works as a standalone Helm repository.
 You should use official helm repository of each opensource software if you don't use onyxia.